Table of Contents

 • 2.
 What vaccines/medication do I need before traveling to Brazil?

 Vaccines and medication are not always necessary when traveling to Brazil but can be an important precaution to take.
-When I traveled to Brazil I knew I would be staying there for a year so it was recommended to me that I get vaccinated for Yellow Fever and Typhoid and I was given Malaria medication to take with me.
-For short visits, all these vaccinations may be overkill but it depends on which region of Brazil you will be visiting.
-Malaria is a huge concern in Brazil so do your research before you go and make an informed decision. https://wwwnc.cdc.gov/travel/destinations/clinician/none/brazil
+When I traveled to Brazil, I knew I would be staying there for a year so it was recommended to me that I get vaccinated for Yellow Fever and Typhoid.
+I was also given Malaria medication to take with me.
+For short visits, all these vaccinations may be overkill, but it depends on which region of Brazil you will be visiting.
+Malaria is a huge concern in Brazil.
+So do your research before you go and make an informed decision.
+You can use this link from the CDC on Brazilian Travel Notices and Vaccine Requirements.

 • 3.
 What language is spoken in Brazil?